javif89/howtohomelab.fyi/docs/guides/basics/networking.md

 We won't get into the math behind subnetting right now, but the general pattern is, the more subnets within a network, the less devices per subnet, and vice-versa.

-!!! warning "Missing content"

-    Need to talk about IP address classes and which ones you can pick for your scheme.

 ### Subnet Masks